 Brief: JSOW is a joint USAF-Navy family of medium-range, GPS/INS guided, standoff air-to-ground glide weapons.
-They are used to attack a variety of soft and armored area targets during day and night and adverse weather conditions.
+It is used to attack a variety of soft and armored area targets during day and night and adverse weather conditions.
 The baseline BLU-97 CEM variant is used against soft and area targets.
 The BLU-108 variant provides anti-armor capability.
 The AGM-154C incorporates an additional imaging IR seeker and is intended for use against hardened, stationary targets.
-An F-35C conducted the strike fighter's first drop during integration testing on March 23, 2016.
-The new AGM-154C-1 variant that adds moving, maritime strike capability to the baseline C variant reached IOC with the Navy in 2016 and will eventually equip the F-35A/C.
+The new AGM-154C-1 variant adds moving, maritime strike capability to the baseline C variant, which reached IOC with the Navy in 2016.
+The weapon completed operational flight testing on the F-35C in 2019, clearing the way for integration and testing on the F-35A.

 Contractor: Raytheon.
 First Flight: December 1994.
 Delivered: 2000-05 (USAF).

-IOC: 2000 (USAF).
-Active Variants:
+IOC: 2000.

 AGM-154A.
 Baseline BLU-97 CEM variant for soft/area targets.

-- AGM-154B.
-The BLU-108 submunition variant for anti-armor. - AGM-154C.
-Imaging IR guided variant for hardened tactical targets.
-Dimensions: length 13.3 ft, diameter 13 in.
+AGM-154B.
+The BLU-108 submunition variant for anti-armor.
+AGM-154C.
+Imaging IR-guided variant for hardened tactical targets.
+Dimensions: Length 13.3 ft, diameter 13 in.

-Performance: range 13.8 miles low altitude, 73 miles high altitude.
-Guidance: GPS/INS
+Performance: Range 13.8 miles low altitude, 73 miles high altitude.
+Guidance: GPS/INS.